clvrmktg/xps/content/services/distribution/index.md

 [[faq]]
 question = "How are Family Island deliveries handled?" answer = """We prepare and coordinate Family Island shipments via mailboat, air freight, or ferry, depending on your needs and schedule.
-We’ll handle packaging, documentation, and dispatch from Nassau."""
+We’ll handle packaging, documentation, and dispatch from Nassau for a smooth island-to-island workflow."""

 [[faq]]
 question = "Do you offer scheduled delivery routes?" answer = """Yes.
 We operate regular delivery routes in Nassau and can schedule recurring pickups or drop-offs to fit your operation.
-Family Island dispatches are coordinated according to vessel schedules."""
+Family Island dispatches are coordinated according to vessel schedules and freight availability."""

 [[faq]]
-question = "What size shipments can you handle?" answer = """We handle a wide range of shipment sizes—from single boxes to pallets and containerized cargo.
-For specialized or oversized items, contact us to confirm availability and handling options."""
+question = "What size shipments can you handle?" answer = """We handle a wide range of shipment sizes—from single boxes to pallets, LCL (less-than-container-load) cargo, and full container loads (FCL) once cleared or received at our warehouse.
+For oversized or specialized items, contact us to confirm handling and trucking options."""

 [[faq]]
 question = "Can I store my goods at your warehouse before distribution?" answer = """Absolutely.
 Many clients store goods in our facility and use our distribution service to fulfill orders on demand.
-This creates a seamless warehousing-to-delivery pipeline."""
+This creates a seamless warehousing-to-delivery pipeline, supported by our local trucking network."""

 [[faq]]
 question = "Do you deliver to government agencies or retail chains?"